-- Have you ever tried to commit suicide?
+- Have you ever tried to take your own life?

-- Do you have a plan to kill yourself now?
+- Do you have a plan to kill yourself?

 - If you have a plan, does it involve a specific method, place or time?

-- Have you made any preparations, such as gathering pills, changing your will or writing suicide notes?
+- Have you made any preparations, such as gathering pills or writing suicide notes?

-- Do you feel like you can control your impulses when you feel reckless or like killing or hurting yourself?
+- Do you feel like you can control your impulses when you feel like killing or hurting yourself?